JunyaoHu/common_metrics_on_video_quality/README.md

 }
 ```

-# PS before run:
+# Notice:

-1. you should download `i3d_torchscript.pt` from [here](https://www.dropbox.com/s/ge9e5ujwgetktms/i3d_torchscript.pt) or you can download `i3d_pretrained_400.pt` from [here](https://onedrive.live.com/download?cid=78EEF3EB6AE7DBCB&resid=78EEF3EB6AE7DBCB%21199&authkey=AApKdFHPXzWLNyI), you download random one and put it into fvd folder should be fine.
-2. you should `pip install lpips`
+1. You should `pip install lpips` first.
-3. pixel value should be in [0, 1].
+3. Make sure the pixel value of videos should be in [0, 1].
+2. If you have something wrong with downloading FVD pre-trained model, you should manually download any of the following and put it into fvd folder.
+    - `i3d_torchscript.pt` from [here](https://www.dropbox.com/s/ge9e5ujwgetktms/i3d_torchscript.pt)
+    - `i3d_pretrained_400.pt` from [here](https://onedrive.live.com/download?cid=78EEF3EB6AE7DBCB&resid=78EEF3EB6AE7DBCB%21199&authkey=AApKdFHPXzWLNyI)
-4. for gray-scale, we muitiply to 3 channels [as it says](https://github.com/richzhang/PerceptualSimilarity/issues/23#issuecomment-492368812)
+4. For grayscale videos, we multiply to 3 channels [as it says](https://github.com/richzhang/PerceptualSimilarity/issues/23#issuecomment-492368812).
-5. we average SSIM when images have 3 channels, ssim is the only metric extremely sensitive to gray being compared to b/w.
+5. We average SSIM when images have 3 channels, ssim is the only metric extremely sensitive to gray being compared to b/w.
-6. since frames num should > 10 to calculate FVD, so FVD calculation begins from the first multiple of CALCULATE_PER_FRAME greater than 10, like upper example.
+6. Since `frames_num` should > 10 when calculating FVD, so FVD calculation begins from 10th frame, like upper example.

-If code cannot run correctly, please create an issue here~